serbulent/TrainableRepresentationAnalysis/README.md

     - Rows: After column headers, the rows of the first column should contain the index number that correspond to dimensions of the vector, rows of other columns should contain representation vector values for the corresponding proteins (i.e. each row in this file corresponds to a dimension of representation vectors).
     - All representation vectors in a file should have the same size (i.e., fixed sized vectors).
   - Representation vectors of the whole dataset should be saved in a comma separated (csv) text file.
-  - Example representation vector files can be found in the folder [representation_vectors_dataframes](https://drive.google.com/drive/u/1/folders/1B_TuRtz88Tv4R02WjliMXkbrJB5g5YXO).
+  - Example representation vector files can be found in the "data/representation_vectors" folder.
-  - The config file should be changed to provide the name of the new representation vector dataset, and to change other parameters as desired.
+  - The config file "probe_config.yaml" should be changed to provide the name and the path of the new representation vector dataset.
-  - Finally, the benchmark tests can be run (either on CodeOcean or locally by cloning the GitHub repo) as described above.
+  - Finally, the benchmark tests can be run as described above in the section: "How to Run PROBE".

 # License